nopnop2002/Arduino-STM32-CAN/README.md

 ![STM32-Receive](https://user-images.githubusercontent.com/6020549/75561089-c2984580-5a89-11ea-80d0-90a2af235b80.jpg)

 # Using the BxCan receiving filter
-The bxCAN controller provides your application with 28 configurable and scalable filter banks (27-0).
+The bxCAN Controller provides 14 or 28 configurable and scalable filter banks to the application.
+The number of filter banks (=numbank) varies by model and is specified in the Reference manual.
-On models with only one CAN port, all 28 filters are available.
+On models with only one CAN port, all filters are available on this port.
 On models with two CAN ports, they are shared between ports 1 and 2.
 In this example, filter numbers 0-13 are on port 1, and filter numbers 14-27 are on port 2.